keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-picking-an-active-space.md

 ![2-Oxobutanal Natural Bond Orbitals](../images/2-oxobutanal_NBOs.png)

 Natural bond orbitals for 2-oxobutanal, showing those typical for the active space of a CAS(10,8) calculation on an unsaturated carbonyl.
-In these carbonyls with a point of unsaturation the other π and π∗ NBOs are included in favour of the C-O σ and σ∗ NBOs to keep the active space manageable.
+In these carbonyls with a point of unsaturation the other π and π∗ NBOs are included instead of the C-O σ and σ∗ NBOs to keep the active space manageable.
 {:.figcaption}

 Once identified, these orbitals of interest need to be rotated into the active space.
 The orbitals which are considered in the active space are those nearest the HOMO/LUMO frontier according to the ($$n$$,$$m$$) active space chosen.
 The ($$n$$,$$m$$) nomenclature means enough occupied molecular orbitals to host $$n$$ electrons are treated as active.
 These are taken from the HOMO index and those sequentially below.
 The number of virtual orbitals in the active space is $$m$$ less the number of active occupied orbitals, and they are indexed from the LUMO and those sequentially above it.